bellicose100xp/global_entry_appt_finder/README.md

 ## Configurations Needed

 ### Update `configure_app.py`
-Set whether you wnat to receive email and slack notificaitons.
+Set whether you want to receive email and slack notificaitons.
 Allowed values are `yes` and `no`.
 ```python
 EMAIL_NOTIFICATION = "yes"
 SLACK_NOTIFICATION = "yes"